Tamar-Camus/TestExecuter/DEVELOPER_MANUAL.md

 	they will be written to selectedTestsTextBox.
 The parameters for building the
 	tree defined in the properties file and fields.
 	The tree UI consists of:
 	- group checkbox - by clicking on this checkbox all the sub group will be selected/unselected and will be added to the selectedTests variable.
-	- test checbox - by clicking on this checkbox, the test will be added to the selectedTests variable. if by clicking on this checkbox all the group is marked, then the group checkbox will be marked as well. if by clicking on this checkbox all the group is not marked, then the group checkbox will not be marked as well.
+	- test checbox - by clicking on this checkbox, the test will be added to the selectedTests variable.
+		If by clicking on this checkbox all the group is marked, then the group checkbox will be marked as well.
+		If by clicking on this checkbox all the group is not marked, then the group checkbox will not be marked as well.
-	- multiplicity textbox - by entering a number the number will be added to the appropriate test in the multiplicityField. if the value was not a number the textbox will be colored in red. if the value was 0 or not a number, then the number that will be saved will be 1.
+	- multiplicity textbox - by entering a number the number will be added to the appropriate test in the multiplicityField.
+		If the value was not a number the textbox will be colored in red.
+		If the value was 0 or not a number, then the number that will be saved will be 1.

 	@param filePath
 			   The properties file path.